Ulcerative ColitisAuthor, Frank W. Jackson MD

 Most importantly, these symptoms wax and wane.
 Even so and especially if rectal bleeding has occurred, medical attention should always be sought immediately.

-While the physician may be suspicious of ulcerative colitis just by the medical history, colonoscopy will almost always be required to make the diagnosis.
+While the physician may be suspicious of ulcerative colitis just by the medical history, a colonoscopy will almost always be required to make the diagnosis.
 When this is done, the physician will see a characteristic pattern of minute bleeding points, each of which is a tiny ulcer.
 Inflammation will also be present visually and confirmed when a biopsy is taken.
 Blood tests are needed to evaluate the effect of the disorder on your general health.
 A barium x-ray exam of the colon may occasionally be indicated.

 What Complications Can Occur?